Glossary

 4. Escrow Accounts

-• Example: Homebuyers deposit money into an escrow account until all property purchase conditions are satisfied.
+• Example: Homebuyers deposit money into an escrow account after satisfying all property purchase conditions.

 5. Special Needs Trusts